GameCult/gamecult-grav/pages/03.blog/rain/default.md

 35 YEARS SINCE THE JUMP|21 YEARS UNTIL LANDING.

-“I remember the rain”.Baba Yelena always talked about the rain when she got to feeling sentimental.
+“I remember the rain”.

+Baba Yelena always talked about the rain when she got to feeling sentimental.
 And now, even at the end, she rasped that oft-spoken monologue that was part stream of consciousness and part pure escapism from the metal-and plastic of the colony ship, the *Zvezda*.
 It was almost like a prayer of sorts.

 “I remember… the way it smelled. *Ach Bozhe moi*, it smelled like home, I tell you”, Baba Yelena trailed off.